benking-web/-MarketPeak_Ecommerce-website/README.md

 I already had Git, MobaXterm, and Visual Studio Code installed on my local machine.
 Here are the steps I followed to set up the project:

-1. **Download and Install Git**: Downloaded Git from Google and installed it.
+1. **Download and Install Git**: Downloaded Git from Google and run the installer from git-scm.com.
 2. **Create New Directory**:
    ```bash
    mkdir Marketpeak_Ecommerce